koenrane/KR-new-site/content/emotionally-confronting-a-probably-doomed-world-against.md

 > [!note]
 > In response to how I suspect some people reacted to "Death with Dignity."

 Suppose we have ten years left.
-Some may consider a very natural response—to retreat.
+Some may consider a natural response—to retreat.
 Spend the remaining time with your family and your friends, working whatever job you want—just do whatever.

-But...
 Um...
 This sounds like an awful plan?
 I’d feel like a lazy bum, like a cornered animal.
 And for those of us doing direct work, this plan sounds _stupid_.
 It sounds like a great way to _throw away worlds where we would receive a miracle, and yet couldn’t do anything about it anymore because we all went home._

 How would _I_ like to see those ten years spent?
 I’m looking for plans which involve _playing to win_, which are _fun_ and _edifying_, which would make me _proud_ to be me and to be part of this community.